General Foundations of Algebra

 Key Point 1 - Exploring Relationships

-Analyzing situations involving changing quantities in order to establish the relationship between these quantities promotes the development of algebraic thinking.
+Analyzing situations involving changing quantities helps us to establish the mathematical relationship between them.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
 30.

-In a mathematics class aimed at developing students' algebraic thinking, the traditional goal of teaching, learning to calculate, is not omitted; it is largely superseded.
-Developing algebraic thinking is a complex journey that relies on three fundamental processes: abstracting, generalizing, and operating on variables.
+Developing algebraic thinking is a complex journey that relies on three fundamental processes: abstracting, generalizing, and operating on unknown quantities.

 Abstracting